 C:/ProgramFiles(x86)/MicrosoftVisualStudio/2017/Community/VC/Tools/MSVC/14.15.26726/bin/Hostx86/x64/cl.exe

-Cmake set-up for opencv 3.4 |
+Cmake set-up for OpenCV 3.4

-This configuration depends on many factors like hardware configuration, software library configuration, complier configuration and cmake find or even perform the download of some of the available options for you.
+This configuration depends on many factors like hardware configuration, software library configuration, compiler configuration and cmake find or even perform the download of some of the available options for you.
 The details about cmake are out of the scope of this tutorial.
 More information about cmake can be found under this link.
 It is not necessary to read for our purpose.
 Lets continue.
 After configure hit generate button in cmake.

-Opencv visual studio project
+Opencv Visual Studio project

 The results of cmake actions are located in oc34b folder.
-You are interested in configuration for whole opencv project.
+You are interested in configuration for the whole opencv project.
 The name is OpenCV.sln.
 Just open the project and see what is inside.

 What you can see on the picture above.
-The last item in modules is opencv_world project.
+The last item in the modules is the opencv_world project.
 I personally prefer the build one lib and dll and lib opencv_world343.lib instead of opencv_highgui opencv_core opencv_video etc.

 Build opencv solution